 ... you have a vision of changing the world.
-The team assesses its value as the sum of individual sub-values: of the value generated by individual teams, or individual value systems, or individual products or companies.
+The team assesses its value as the sum of individual sub-values: of the value generated by individual teams, or individual value systems, or individual products or organizations.

 ✥ ✥ ✥

 The team finds itself not being able to rise above local optimizations and short-term thinking.
 When teams assess overall value by adding the value from relatively independent contributing efforts, they can too easily to optimize the parts at the expense of the whole.